4 min read

-Hesitant to take on more debt, Sherry says that’s when they learned about Unison’s home co-investing program.
+Hesitant to take on more debt, Sherry says that’s when they learned about Unison’s home equity sharing program.

 “After doing a lot of research, we decided that equity-sharing was a good solution for us,” says Sherry.
 “We could access the unused equity in our home without having to make monthly payments, and the already accrued equity would always be ours.”

-With a co-investment with Unison, homeowners receive a cash payment up front in exchange for an option to share in the home’s future change in value.
+With a Unison home equity sharing agreement, homeowners receive a cash payment up front in exchange for an option to share in the home’s future change in value.

 Home Improvement Booms During COVID-192020 was a record-breaking year for home improvements.
 Harvard University researchers found that Americans spent nearly $420 billion on home improvement projects during the COVID-19 pandemic.